 When will the water be delivered?

 If your department is in an area that is a declared state of emergency or is in immediate need due to wildfire, please note that on your application and your application will be processed immediately.
-Otherwise the projected delivery range for cycle one recipients will be June-July and for cycle two recipients between September-October.
+Otherwise the projected delivery will be around July.

 How will the water be delivered?

 What should I do if we won’t be able to utilize all the water we received before its expiration date?

 30 days before your water is about to reach its ‘best by’ date, please notify the NVFC by emailing Lori at email@example.com with the subject line: CANNED DRINKING WATER EXPIRING FOR [DEPARTMENT NAME, CITY , STATE].
 Anheuser-Busch local wholesalers will work to get your department fresh inventory.

 Can the water only be utilized during wildfire response, or can it be utilized for any department response activity?